alexcleung/portfolio/README.md

-## Portfolio - Alex Leung - last updated April 2023
+## Portfolio - Alex Leung - last updated June 2023
 ##### Welcome
 - This page is a brief summary of some portfolio projects which I have assembled on GitHub.
 - Unless stated otherwise, data for these projects are either found from open sources or gathered myself.